dilmerv/MetaColocationDemos/README.md

 # Meta Colocation Demo(s)
-This repository showcases the use of Meta Multiplayer Building Blocks for Unity, specifically as of now with Mixed Reality Colocation features. 📢 For additional info on Meta's SDK & Colocation 🔗 [check these useful docs](https://bit.ly/3CKf1lG).
+This repository showcases the use of Meta's Multiplayer Building Blocks for Unity, focusing specifically on the Meta Mixed Reality Colocation features.
+For additional info on Meta's SDK & Colocation 👉 🔗 [check out these useful docs](https://bit.ly/3CKf1lG).

 🎬 _Watch [this video](https://youtu.be/bXhgsAVkaQw) for a step by step dive on creating the 🕹️ demos below._